Sachaa-Thanasius/aoc/README.md

 # aoc
 My attempts at Advent of Code.
+Nothing crazy.